sontung1010/MacOS-FPGA-Toolchain/README.md

 # MacOS FPGA Toolchain Demo (in progress)

 ## About
+#### This is my personal compilation of FPGA development toolchain for MacOS.
+#### This project is not completed because I used the Xilinx Nexys A7 and currently there are  no tools that can generate bitstream for this board on MacOS.
+However, many other boards already had their support from [F4PGA](https://github.com/f4pga) and I am also waiting for them to support the Nexys A7 with their [prjxray](https://github.com/f4pga/prjxray) project.
+Please read this document as reference as you may need to change the suitable bitstream generation tool for yourself.

 ## Workflow and Installation
 ### Write code using Vim with [Verilog syntax](https://github.com/vhda/verilog_systemverilog.vim)